Chapter 4 - Tribal Employment Rights Office (§§ 1001-1090)

 Band Ordinance 41-22.

-§ 1087.
+§ 1088.
 Sanctions.

-• (a) If, after a hearing, the TERO Commission determines that the alleged violation of this chapter or a regulation issued pursuant to it has occurred, and that the party charged has no adequate defense in law or fact, or if a party was issued a formal notice of noncompliance and failed to request a hearing, the TERO Commission may:
+• (a) If, after a hearing, the TERO Commission determines that the alleged violation of this chapter or a regulation issued pursuant to it has occurred, and that the party charged has no adequate defense in law or fact, or if a party was issued a formal notice of non-compliance and failed to request a hearing, the TERO Commission may:

 • (5) impose a civil fine of up to $500.00 per violation per day following the date for compliance;